mickymacirl/CI-P4-ICSB/README.md

 **Irish Cyber Security Blog**

-Irish Cyber Secrity Blog is a **blog** to *store information* about **irish cyber security topics**, *share thoughts and insights with others in the community and stay up to date with the latest threats and solutions* .
+Irish Cyber Security Blog is a **blog** to *store information* about **irish cyber security topics**, *share thoughts and insights with others in the community and stay up to date with the latest threats and solutions*.
 It allows users to **read**, **comment on** and **bookmark** posts posted by the administrators of the blog.

 # User Experience Design (UX)